Miracle OpenWorld 2010 Opening — We Do Not Use TV

 Time to grab a bite and get ready to my dual-slot presentation — Under the Hood of Oracle Clusterware which is the very first presentation of today.
 More to come — stay tuned.

-One comment on “Miracle OpenWorld 2010 Opening — We Do Not Use TV”
+One Response to “Miracle OpenWorld 2010 Opening — We Do Not Use TV”